Last Updated on October 23, 2022 by Andrew Pirie

 No listed 400m times listed

-Finally, what is the data in the six women who have run sub 1:55 for 800m?
+Finally, what is the data on the six women who have run sub 1:55 for 800m?

 |Name||400m Time||800m Time||1000m or 1500m Time|